salo, navo felin?

 Present tense - o

-Past Tense - u
+Past Tense - pa + verb

-Future Tense - e
+Future Tense - fa + verb

-Conditional Tense - a
+Conditional Tense - wa + verb

 There is no continuous tense (-ing).
 Present tense forms both 'I work' & 'I am working